Global Insurance Company

 The Associate undertook a full review of all the systems and applications, and in doing so discovered ageing, disparate and duplicated applications between and within business units.
 These were discovered to be driving costs and complexity as well as hindering the delivery of the business strategy and plans.

-After establishing the initial issues and opportunities (ageing and inefficient applications, too much complexity, high working and integration costs), our Associate worked with the business and senior management to align and prioritise the application rationalisation opportunities with their business strategy and risk management.
-Following these discussions, our Associate developed a strategy and roadmap for rationalisation which would support the delivery of the overall business strategy and priorities.
+After establishing the initial issues and opportunities (ageing and inefficient applications, too much complexity, high working and integration costs), the Associate worked with the business and senior management to align and prioritise the application rationalisation opportunities with their business strategy and risk management.
+Following these discussions, the Associate developed a strategy and roadmap for rationalisation which would support the delivery of the overall business strategy and priorities.

-After understanding the way the business worked and the leadership team’s desired results, our Associate created a proposal and plan to de-risk and consolidate the systems; opportunities were identified to integrate functionality into single applications and for use of enterprise systems in order to manage the operating costs, leverage the application functionality and also to enable the sharing of data across teams and business functions.
+After understanding the way the business worked and the leadership team’s desired results, the Associate created a proposal and plan to de-risk and consolidate the systems; opportunities were identified to integrate functionality into single applications and for use of enterprise systems in order to manage the operating costs, leverage the application functionality and also to enable the sharing of data across teams and business functions.

-Over the course of this project, our Associate was able to identify opportunities to reduce the number of the company’s in-use applications by 25% through a number of de-commissioning initiatives.
+Over the course of this project, the Associate was able to identify opportunities to reduce the number of the company’s in-use applications by 25% through a number of de-commissioning initiatives.
 This identified real cost savings of over 15% of the application operational costs in the first year, as well as an improved ability to achieve required regulatory compliance thanks to simplifying the application platform.
 The main objective of reducing financial and operational risks across the organisation was achieved thanks to the new-look application environment.